-- To project the data to more than a single dimension, we can follow an iterative strategy similar to the PCA one. - Ultimately, this consists in taking the d eigenvectors with largest eigenvalues. - It can be shown that S_B has rank at most C 1. - Therefore, we can project the data only to at most C 1. dimensions - The remaining eigenvalues will all be 0, and thus carry no information.
+- To project the data to more than a single dimension, we can follow an iterative strategy similar to the PCA one. - Ultimately, this means taking the d eigenvectors corresponding to the d largest eigenvalues. - It can be shown that S_R has rank at most C-1. - Therefore, we can project the data only to at most C-1 dimensions. - The remaining eigenvalues will all be 0, and thus carry no information.